 Collaborating since 1995, most of their artworks combine video, performances, sound art and elements of sculpture.
 Their work became known to a broader audience thanks to their participation in the 54th Venice Biennale in 2011, representing the US.

 One of their recent works is Chalk.
-Upon entering the art space, giant pieces of chalk are waiting for visitors, welcoming them to an engaging and shambolic art experience.
+Upon entering the art space, giant chalk pieces are waiting for visitors, welcoming them to an engaging and shambolic art experience.

-The human-sized sticks of chalk are putt into a gigantic chalkboard spanning the walls and the floor of art spaces.
+The human-sized chalk sticks are put into a gigantic chalkboard spanning the walls and the floor of art spaces.
 The duo allowed for spontaneous mark-making.
 All chalk pieces are 162.5 cm (64′)’ long and 54 kg (120 pounds) in weight.
 The walls are treated with special chalk-friendly paint, and hence you shouldn’t be worried about allergies and such.
 Don’t expect a chalkboard to scratch your nails on.

 Chalk is not a completed project.
-It has been presented in many cities of the world, including Zapopan in Peru, Boston in Paris, Sydney in Mexico and New York.
-This ongoing project was also installed in the central government square in Lima, Peru to stand as a part of the 2002 Biennial Iberoamericana.
+It has been presented in many cities globally, including Zapopan in Peru, Boston in Paris, Sydney in Mexico and New York.
+This ongoing project was also installed in the central government square in Lima, Peru, to stand as a part of the 2002 Biennial Iberoamericana.
 With each iteration, the character of the work shifts in response to the locals, social, and political factors.
-This way, Chalk creates a kind of social portrait of the current city.
+This way, Chalk creates a social portrait of the current city.

 Video: Jennifer Allora and Guillermo Calzadilla’s Chalk in front of Sydney’s Queen Victoria Building